• Free shipping

-3G and 4G Astroturf Synthetic Grass for Sports: A Guide for Football, Rugby, and Multi-Sport in the UK
+Understanding the Difference Between 3G and 4G Pitches: Synthetic Grass for Football, Rugby, and Multi-Sport in the UK

 In the world of sports, playing surfaces play a crucial role in the performance, safety, and overall experience of athletes and spectators alike.
 Traditional grass pitches have long been the standard, but over the years, synthetic grass surfaces, often referred to as astroturf, have gained popularity, especially for sports like football, rugby, and multi-sport activities.